data-addict-com/data-addict-com.github.io/README.md

 Hey, thanks for visiting this repo!
 It's basically my website content, that you definitely can clone to make it your own blogging CMS.

-# Credits
-I'm a data engineer and I actually don't build websites.
-All the front end elements here are from [jekyll-klise](https://github.com/piharpi/jekyll-klise).

 # How to use this repo
 The template I mentionned before might help you, but here are some tips:
 - `_config.yml` : for the main configuration of your website.
 You can see the [beautiful-jekyll config](https://github.com/daattali/beautiful-jekyll/blob/master/_config.yml) to understand how to fill it with your own datas.